7 Tips for Creating New Lettering Styles. My top tips for drawing original letters to create new, complete alphabets and fonts!

 7 Tips for Creating New Lettering Styles

-One of the main things I’ve focused on the past few years is coming up with original lettering styles to share in my books.
-Throughout 2025, I plan to help you develop this skill, too!
+One of the main things I’ve focused on over the past few years is developing original lettering styles to share in my published books.
+Coming up with a brand new lettering style can feel a little intimidating, especially when you’re staring at a blank canvas waiting for inspiration to strike.

 No. 1: Gather Inspiration